1972 - Early Beginnings

-At that time, the Rebbe was asked how they should proceed being that things had to be formalized and teachers had to be paid.
+At that time, Rebbitzen Labkowski asked the Rebbe how they should proceed being that things had to be formalized and teachers had to be paid.
 The need for a dormitory had grown, and they had the opportunity to buy a beautiful four-story home on President Street.
 The Rebbe responded with a detailed two-part letter (Igros Kodesh, vol. 27, p.
 343).
-The first part spoke about working with Rabbi Hecht.
+The first part suggested working with Rabbi Hecht.
 In the second part, the Rebbe suggested that they plan a dinner for the school.

-Rabbi Hecht also received a letter from the Rebbe in which the Rebbe asked him to take on the “Z’vulun’ role.”
-Upon receiving the Rebbe’s answer, Machon Chana bought the building so that the girls could live in a Jewish-chassidic environment 24-hours a day.
-The house cost $90,000, a fortune at that time.
-Members of the committee (which included Mrs. Tema Gurary, Mrs. Rivka Chitrik, Mrs. Sara Katzman, Mrs. Korik, and Mrs. Riva Teleshevsky) worked on a dinner.
+Upon receiving the Rebbe’s answer, Machon Chana held a very successful dinner which enabled them to raise the $90,000 (a fortune at that time ) to buy the building, so that the girls could live in a Jewish-chassidic environment 24-hours a day.
+Members of the committee (which included Mrs. Tema Gurary, Mrs. Rivka Chitrik, Mrs. Sara Katzman, Mrs. Korik, and Mrs. Riva Teleshevsky) as well as Rabbi Yosef Weinberg worked on the dinner.

 The dinner took place on Vav Tishrei, the yahrtzeit of Rebbetzin Chana, and as the Rebbe had promised, “it would certainly pay,” it was a great success, and by the end of the evening, they had the money to buy the house.
 Most of the money came from members of the kollel who lent their wedding money, while Rabbi Avrohom Parshan of Toronto guaranteed the loans.

-Once the dinner was over, the committee turned to the second part of the letter and established a working relationship with Rabbi Hecht.
-Rabbi Hecht rose to the challenge and enabled Sarah Labkowski and Leah Klein to devote themselves to the ruchnius with peace of mind.
-Rabbi Hecht’s devotion to the school contributed towards the school’s progress .
+Once the dinner was over, the women’s committee turned to the second part of the letter and established a working relationship with Rabbi JJ Hecht.
+Rabbi Hecht who also received a letter from the Rebbe in which the Rebbe asked him to take on the “Z’vulun’ role”, undertook the challenge that would enable Rebbitzens Sara Labkowski and Leah Klein to devote themselves to the ruchnius.
+A formal contract was signed in Rabbi Hodikovs room Rabbi Hecht’s devotion to the school. contributed towards the school’s progress .

 1974 - A Surprise Visit